 Table 2.
-Source of the skeletal elements of the original Carnegie mount, modifications subsequently made to that mount, and sources of elements of the casts where they differ from the original material mount.
-(C) indicates that a cast was used for an element rather than real bone; this is omitted in the casts column; (S) indicates that a sculpture was used, based on the named specimen.
-No attempt is made to track changes made to the casts subsequent to their original erection.
+Sources of the skeletal elements of the original Carnegie mount, modifications subsequently made to that mount, and sources of elements of the casts where they differ from the original-material mount.
+(C) indicates that a cast was used for an element rather than real bone (this is omitted in the casts column); (S) indicates that a sculpture was used, based on the named specimen.
+No attempt is made to track changes made to the casts subsequent to their creation.